National Bank of Greece: Patronage and sponsorship

-The NBG conducts philanthropy through the National Bank of Greece Cultural Foundation and other endeavours like book printing and theatres.
+The NBG conducts philanthropy through the Cultural Foundation of the National Bank and other endeavours like book printing and theatres.

 The NBG organizes the i-bank Competition Innovation & Technology competition rewarding original ideas based in new technologies on i-banking and e-commerce (3rd competition in 2012).

-During the crisis in Greece the situation of the health sector is very difficult, the NBG built a new wing of the Evangelismos Hospital in Athens.
-It cost 30 Mil. €.
+During the crisis in Greece the health sector was significantly affected so the NBG built a new wing of the Evangelismos Hospital in Athens costing €30 million.